The Way to Colonos: Sophocles Retold

 “She is like Penelope at her web, shuttling the coloured threads to and fro, weaving into the pattern love and hate, laughter and death . . . infinitely subtle.”

-—Peter Green, Daily Telegraph
+—Peter Green, The Daily Telegraph

 “War and circumstance have made her an English writer of high intelligence and great perspicaciousness exactly expressed.”